Frequently asked questions

 Q: Do you have family friendly activities for all ages?
 Your credentials seem well balanced, and I am looking forward to getting more information from you.

-A: The camp is set up so that counselors stay in a lean-to that overlooks the kids cabins or 12x12 tents.
+A: The counselors stay in the same campsites as the kids.
+The male counselors stay in the guys camp site and the female counselors stay in the girls camp site.
 The kids stay 4 to 6 to a camp site separated by male areas and female areas.
 Lights out is at 10 or 11 every night.
 The counselors do "rounds" to make sure the kids are in there camp sites at lights out and the a half our later and an hour later.
-The camping area is small and is not far from one another so looking over the camp is simple for our counselors.
+The camping areas are small and is not far from one another so looking over the camp is simple for our counselors.

 Q: What about meals?
 Do you provide hot meals in the camp price, prepared by staff?
 Or is it, learn how to fix it out in the open?